SOTA-RAG Series

 Any RAG-based application is as good as its components, and that is specifically true for the retriever.
 Search is everything and search is hard; it’s not a coincidence that one of the world’s most valuable companies in its core is a web search company (Google).

-The retriever of our SOTA RAG application combines a multitude of techniques to retrieve the most relevant data.
+The retriever of our SOTA RAG application combines a multitude of techniques to retrieve the most relevant data, optimizing the retrieval process to deliver high-quality relevant results.

 From here on out we use multiple LLM calls to create an answer.
-First, we have one LLM hallucinate a few different versions of the question, and we use these as the real input into the pipeline.
-We then deploy a combination of keyword search in a graph database, text search through Typesense, cosine similarity search using Cloudflare Vectorize and various other techniques to retrieve any relevant data.
+First, we have one LLM model hallucinate a few different versions of the question, and we use these as the real input into the pipeline.
+We then deploy a combination of keyword search in a graph database, text search through Typesense, vector search using Cloudflare Vectorize and various other techniques to retrieve relevant documents from our knowledge bases.

 This probably leaves you with more questions than answers right now, which is completely understandable.
 Keep an eye on our blog in the next couple of weeks.
 You can expect an in-depth blog post detailing the ins and outs of retrieval shortly.

-The cognitive layer or user interaction layer handles all the user interaction.
+The cognitive layer or user interaction layer handles all the user interaction in the RAG architecture.
 A retrieval system as described above isn’t exactly known for its speed.
 In chat-related environments, a user typically expects a response in under 50ms.
 A number that is far out of reach considering most LLM calls take longer than that and this retriever has many.

 So how do you deal with that?
 In comes the cognitive architecture.
-It handles the initial user request and provides an LLM-powered chat component that keeps the user busy by asking clarifying questions and loading relevant data such as flight and weather data in our example.
+It handles the user’s request and provides an LLM-powered chat component that keeps the user busy by asking clarifying questions and loading relevant data such as flight and weather data in our example.

-The chatter between the user and the cogntive layer isn’t just to waste the user’s time, the questions and answers the user provides are used in the ranking step in the retriever architecture to better filter the retrieved information.
+The chatter between the user and the cognitive layer isn’t just to waste the user’s time, the questions and answers the user provides are used in the ranking step in the retriever architecture to better filter the retrieved information for a more precise retrieval.

 More on this in a future blog in the series!